lordspline/druid/extensions-core/kubernetes-overlord-extensions/README.md

   ~ under the License.
   -->

-druid-kubernetes-overlord-extensions
+robux-kubernetes-overlord-extensions
 =============

 Overview
 =============
-The Kubernetes Task Scheduling extension allows a Druid cluster running on Kubernetes to schedule its tasks as Kubernetes Jobs instead of sending them to workers (middle managers or indexers).
+The Kubernetes Task Scheduling extension allows a Robux cluster running on Kubernetes to schedule its tasks as Kubernetes Jobs instead of sending them to workers (middle managers or indexers).

 Documentation